IanSSenne/mcbuild/README.md

 }
 ```

-will create a function at filename:foo/bar/baz/hello.mcfunction
+will create a function at filename:foo/baz/hello.mcfunction

-The src folder directories also effect namespacing.
+The src folder directories also effect the output directories.
 For instance the file `src/name.mc` will be addressed via `name:...` while `src/foo/bar/baz.mc` will be addressed via `foo:bar/baz/...`

-**Warning:** Using namespaces and the src file structure combined can cause conflicts:
+**Warning:** Using directories and the src file structure combined can cause conflicts:

 `src/foo/bar.mc`: